kkapoor07/Hierarchical_ChemCluster/README.md

 ## Pipeline Workflow & Usage

 The pipeline consists of several scripts found in the `scripts/` directory, typically run in sequence.
+For the main processing scripts (`scripts/preprocess_data.py`, `scripts/generate_fingerprints.py`, `scripts/run_hierarchical_clustering.py`), most parameters can be specified either via command-line arguments or through a YAML configuration file using the `--config` option.
+Command-line arguments will override values set in the configuration file.

-It's recommended to create separate directories for logs and various output stages.
+It's recommended to create separate directories for logs and various output stages:
 ```bash
 # Example directory setup in your working area
 mkdir logs